Trauma Informed Yoga

 Thursdays over zoom from 8-8:30pm MST.
-This donation-based practice is curated for parents or caregivers of children with medical concerns.
+This pay-what-you-can-based practice is curated for parents or caregivers of children with medical concerns.
+The recommended fee is $5 per week, but you can also change the fee to as low as $0.
 While getting to practice making choices, others in similar situations practice alongside creating a shared authentic experience.
 Links are sent out every Thursday morning via email.

 What you can expect:

 - Shorter practices (30) in person or over zoom (practice can be any length depending on the needs)

 - An opportunity to explore movement and shapes

 - An opportunity to make choices and to explore potential sensations within your body

 - Invitational language – everything is your choice!

 Working together, we can develop an idea of what your practice might look like, while also acknowledging the potential for it to shift and change both before and during the practice.